goth-coder/pytest_tracker/README.md

 ## Output

 - `broken_tests.txt`: Lists tests that passed before but failed after applying the patch.
-- `passed_tests.txt`: Lists tests that passed after applying the patch.
+- `passed_tests.txt`: Lists tests that passed both before and after applying the patch.

 ## License
 This project is licensed under the MIT License.